godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/ask-followup-question.md

 The question-answer cycle follows this sequence:

-1. **Information Gap Recognition**: Roo identifies missing information needed to proceed
+1. **Information Gap Recognition**: Saarthi identifies missing information needed to proceed
-2. **Specific Question Creation**: Roo formulates a clear, targeted question
+2. **Specific Question Creation**: Saarthi formulates a clear, targeted question
-3. **Suggestion Development**: Roo creates relevant suggested answers (optional but recommended)
+3. **Suggestion Development**: Saarthi creates relevant suggested answers (optional but recommended)
 4. **Tool Invocation**: Assistant invokes the tool with question and optional suggestions
 5. **UI Presentation**: Question and suggestions are displayed to the user as interactive elements
 6. **User Response**: The user selects a suggestion or provides a custom answer